Menuomics

 CKE Restaurants

-The charbroiled twins, split across a map line.
+The charbroiled twins, split across a map line, acquired in 2013.

 Held directly